Frost0522/Graphene/README.md

 - `updated parsing errors` : Previously, when specifying the type on a parameter, if the type was either misspelled or forgotten, an incorrect error would be thrown stating the function return type is undefined.

 - `current scanner output` : I accidentally forgot to make sure that the current scanners output functioned the same as it previously had.
 Running 'graphenes' (previous) and 'graphene -s' (current) now yield the same output.

+- `improper warnings` : A warning was being given for the main function not being used in a program.
+Of the functions that should be warned, main is not one of them, since it is the entry point of the program and must exist unless no other functions are given.